Inv3nt0r1/SteganoCrypt/README.md

 **Example**

-Now let’s analyse the original image with stago one:
+Now let’s analyse the stego image with original one:

+The first graph shows the analysis of LSBs of stego image.
+The second graph is of original image.
+We can see the average of LSBs of stego image is close to 0.5 in the region where the data is embedded.

 ![Stego image analysis](images/analysis.png)